jiteshkaranjkar/BattleShipStateTracker/README.md

 • Take an “attack” at a given position, and report back whether the attack resulted in a hit or a miss.
 The API does not support the entire game, just the state tracker.
 No graphical interface or persistence layer is been implemented.

+##Tried to upload this application in Cloud using AWS BeanStalk and Lambda,SAM CLI, but was unsuccessful.
+###Beanstalk - Tried a couple of times but was getting Errors in deployment
+  ERROR - Create environment operation is complete, but with errors.
+For more information, see troubleshooting documentation.
+  2020-03-14 13:33:29 UTC+1100
+  WARN - Environment health has transitioned from Ok to Degraded.
+Command failed on all instances.
+Initialization completed 22 seconds ago and took 4 minutes.
+  2020-03-14 13:33:06 UTC+1100
+  INFO - Command execution completed on all instances.
+Summary: [Successful: 0, Failed: 1].
+  2020-03-14 13:33:06 UTC+1100
+  ERROR - [Instance: i-0398cfcd8ec5b9773 ConfigSet: Infra-EmbeddedPreBuild, Hook-PostInit, Hook-PreAppDeploy, Infra-EmbeddedPostBuild, Hook-EnactAppDeploy, Hook-PostAppDeploy, Infra-WriteVersionOnStartup] Command failed on instance.
+Return code: 1 Output: null.
+  2020-03-14 13:33:02 UTC+1100
+  ERROR - Error occurred during build: Command hooks failed

+###Lambda - Following are the error getting when deploying the codebase using SAM-CLI
+  Starting SAM Application deployment...
+  Building SAM Application...
+  Packaging SAM Application to S3 Bucket: amplifyawsapp-20181213170826-deployment Deploying SAM Application to CloudFormation Stack: battleshipgame
+  Error: Error with child process: Usage: sam deploy [OPTIONS] Try "sam deploy --help" for help.

+  Error: Invalid value for "--parameter-overrides":  AppId= is not in valid format.
+It must look something like 'ParameterKey=KeyPairName,ParameterValue=MyKey ParameterKey=InstanceType,ParameterValue=t1.micro' or 'KeyPairName=MyKey InstanceType=t1.micro'
+  Deploy failed
+  An error occurred while deploying a SAM Application.
+Check the logs for more information by running the "View AWS Toolkit Logs" command from the Command Palette.
+  Starting SAM Application deployment...
+  Building SAM Application...
+  Packaging SAM Application to S3 Bucket: amplifyawsapp-20181213170826-deployment Deploying SAM Application to CloudFormation Stack: BattleShipGame
+  Error: Error with child process: Usage: sam deploy [OPTIONS] Try "sam deploy --help" for help.

+  Error: Invalid value for "--parameter-overrides":  AppId= is not in valid format.
+It must look something like 'ParameterKey=KeyPairName,ParameterValue=MyKey ParameterKey=InstanceType,ParameterValue=t1.micro' or 'KeyPairName=MyKey InstanceType=t1.micro'
+  Deploy failed
+  An error occurred while deploying a SAM Application.
+Check the logs for more information by running the "View AWS Toolkit Logs" command from the Command Palette.